13th January 2023 13th January 2023 / 8 minutes of reading

 This can become a problem when curation goes into obsession.
 Or into endless mimicking.

-The business owner rebranding and fussing with their creative fundamentals every time they see a new trend forecast or overview episode on YouTube.
+• The business owner rebrands and fusses with their creative fundamentals every time they see a new trend forecast or overview episode on YouTube.

 Brand Ownership Philosophy